screeneroner/Q/Q Guide and Details.md

 # Q Security

-The keyboard software is one of the most critical part in the security chain.
-Potentially it may have the backdoors, and keyloggers that may compromise your sensitive information.
-To prevent any speculations about this, I published all source code on GitHub (https://github.com/screeneroner/Q).
-Even minimal understanding of way of writing source codes may allow you to easily verify that there are no any 'surprises' in my code, that it's doing no more than I declare, and doing exactly as described.
+The keyboard software is one of the most critical parts of the security chain.
+Potentially, it may have backdoors, and keyloggers that may compromise your sensitive information.
+To prevent any speculations about this, I published all the source code on GitHub (https://github.com/screeneroner/Q).
+Even a minimal understanding of a way of writing source codes may allow you to quickly verify that there are no any 'surprises' in my code, that it's doing no more than I declare, and doing exactly as described.

 Exe-files I provided is built from these sources.
 Even if still don't trust any exe-file from external sources, you may rebuilt it from my sources by using the Autohotkey version 1 compiler as it described here - https://www.autohotkey.com/docs/v1/Scripts.htm#ahk2exe.
 Here is a code I'm using to build my exe-flies:
 <pre>